Cliff Palace: Other rooms

 In addition to the kivas and living rooms, archaeologists also discovered nine storage rooms.
 They are in the upper level of the alcove, and the rooms are interpreted as granaries.
 Experts suggest that the reason why these nine rooms are so high could be for protection from snow, sun, and other harsh weather that the people may have experienced.
 The food could be kept safe, and the residents would not starve during the cold winter months.
 Wooden ladders were used to climb up to these storage rooms.

-One of the towers of Cliff Palace, photographed by Ansel Adams from 1941-1942.
+One of the towers of Cliff Palace, photographed by Ansel Adams from 1941 to 1942.

 Some of the most famous structures at Cliff Palace are the towers.
 These towers are large, tall square or cylindrical structures that start at the floor of the cave and were built to outstanding heights.
 Some of the towers were built alone as free-standing structures, whereas others were accompanied by roofs and walls, with other smaller rooms surrounding them.
 The tallest tower at Cliff Palace starts at the floor and almost reaches the ceiling of the cave.
 It is 27 feet (7.9m) tall, and has four different levels inside of it.